Content on this page was generated by AI and has not been manually reviewed.

 Performance considerations when using a VPN

 If you’re concerned about speed, note that VPNs can introduce a small amount of latency, depending on server location and overall network conditions.
 Edge and Chrome performance differ by workload, and using a VPN can amplify the impact if you’re on a congested server or a weak network.
-However, modern VPNs are optimized for speed, and you can mitigate slowdowns by: Zenmate vpn edge extension
+However, modern VPNs are optimized for speed, and you can mitigate slowdowns by: Hoxx vpn review 2026: is the free browser extension enough for privacy, security, and streaming?

 • Choosing a nearby VPN server